 The purpose of this step is to help you answer the question: Where is my money going?
 It’s time to find out by tracking your monthly spending.

 Once again, you need a visual on this.
-You can track spending on paper, or with the tools mentioned earlier Personal Capitol or Mint.
+You can track spending on paper, or with the tools mentioned earlier Empower or YNAB.
 This will allow you to see the areas that you can control and cut back on.

 Take the stress out of budgeting by knowing where you’re spending your money.